 09.00 – 17.00 CET

 Inquiry and sign-up

-The course will start with an introduction to identity and authentication/authorization protocol.
-Even if you switch to federated protocols there will inevitably be applications using Windows Authentication that you will need to integrate.
-To perform that integration requires Kerberos authentication.
-In this first day you will integrate, configure and troubleshoot Kerberos for variety of situations.
-Some of the scenarios are decidedly tricky and you will be challenged by cross-forest implementations.
-Even if you don’t have a requirement for Kerberos, in your environment, the tools and techniques that you will learn will work across all protocols.
+The day starts with an introduction to identity and authentication/authorization protocol.
+Even if you switch to federated protocols, inevitably some applications are using Windows Authentication.
+To integrate those apps requires Kerberos authentication.
+In this first day, you configure and troubleshoot Kerberos for a variety of situations.
+Some of the scenarios are decidedly tricky, challenging you with cross-forest scenarios even if you don’t have requirements for Kerberos in your environment, the tools and techniques that you learn work across all protocols.